 9. It helps me get a good night sleep.
 There is nothing I love more than crawling into a carefully-made bed.
 It is so comforting!
 Rather than needing to wrestle with tangled sheets or scoop up blankets from off the floor, I am instantly relaxed and ready for a night of rejuvenation.
 Even if I can’t manage to get to the rest of the house, I almost always make my bed because I hate sleeping in a messy bed.
 A made bed just feels better, the blankets stay on all night long, and I sleep much better.

 This is not a sexist thing.
 Early in our marriage, we agreed that a.) one of us would always stay home with our kids and b.) that the one at home would be responsible for running the household.
-In fact, when Princess was a baby, Husband was the stay-at-home parent for a year-and-a-half.
+In fact, when our oldest daughter was a baby, he was the stay-at-home parent for a year-and-a-half.
 During that time, he did it all–cleaning, cooking, groceries, & childcare–while I went to work, and he did an amazing job.
 I owe it to him to do the same.

 * * *